VaclavHa/MySQL-example/README.md

 # mysql-example
-My MySQL example of creating and working with a database
+My MySQL example of creating and working with a database and API testing using Python.